joselatines/learn-something-new-every-day/README.md

    - Generates independent parts that can be changed without affecting the rest.

 ## Day 2 - 31-12-2023 - Software Architecture Patterns

+More about Hexagonal architeture , MVC and microservices

+## Day 3 - 01-01-2024 - Empty